Forestry-Robotics-UC/fruc_lio_sam/README.md

 ## 1. Dependencies

 This is based on the original ROS1 implementation of [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM).
-For a ROS2 version, refer to the `ros2` branch in the original repository.
+For a ROS2 version, refer to the `ros2` branch (under progress, will be available soon).

 ### ROS (tested with Noetic)
 ```bash